bekk/ndc-graphql-workshop/node/README.md

 To solve the exercises, you only need to make changes to `index.js` and `schema.graphql`.

 - `index.js` includes the setup for the GraphQL server, and the implementation of the resolvers.
 We will use an in memory database, which includes all the files in the `node/data` folder.
 Import the data needed as done with `characters` in `index.js`.
+Remember that all changes to the API will restart the server, which means that the in-memory database will be reset as well.

-- `schema.graphql` includes the GraphQL schemas for our API.
+- `schema.js` includes the GraphQL schemas for our API.
+All changes must be done within the `gql` template string.
 If there is a mismatch between the resolvers in `index.js` and the schema, the project will not compile.

 ### IDE